Accessibility Percolation on Cartesian Power Graphs: Applications

 \subsection{Complete graph without return to the wild type allele}

-We can modify the complete graph slightly to disallow mutations back to the allele that was present in the initial genotype (the wild type allele), while still allowing mutations between all other alleles.
+We can modify the complete graph slightly to disallow mutations back to the allele that was present in the initial genotype (the wild type allele), while still allowing mutations between all other allele, see top-right of Fig.~\ref{Fig3}.
 In this case the expressions simplify significantly to

 The asymptotic behavior for large $\xall$ is the same as for the complete graph.
 For $\xall = 2$, the expressions are ill-defined, but the correct expressions coincide with the limits:

 In the biallelic case $\xall = 2$ this describes accessibility percolation on the directed hypercube, which was considered by Hegarty and Martinsson in \cite{Hegarty2014}.
 In this case $\xbets = 1$, which implies that the directed hypercube is marginally accessible under the HoC model \cite{Franke2011}.
 For the biallelic case not only the critical value, but also the leading order corrections in the threshold function are known \cite{Hegarty2014} and coincide with the order $\frac{\ln\xL}{\xL}$ contribution in our candidate threshold function and the value of $\xgams$ given above.